William Wellesley Mapleson (1926 – 2018) was an English physicist of anaesthesia

 - Born on August 2, 1926 in West Ealing London

-- 1947 – Graduated from the University of Durham with a Bachelor in Physics
+- 1947 – Bachelor in Physics, University of Durham

 - 1947-1949 Completed National Service in the RAF teaching radar and thereafter returned to Durham to complete a doctoral thesis on “Point discharge in atmospheric electricity“